 Want to use video to stand out from the crowd while also solving for your followers' short attention spans?
 Try creating a Hyperlapse video.

 Hyperlapse is a free app by Instagram that condenses videos into brief, moving, hyper-speed videos.
-The videos end up looking pretty cool thanks to built-in stabilization technology that lets you film these time lapse videos without having to keep your hands still.
+The videos use built-in stabilization technology to film these time-lapse videos without keeping your hands still.
 (Want to make your own?
 Here are step-by-step instructions.)

-Here's one of my favorite examples, which comes from Starbucks.
+Here's one of our favorite examples, which comes from Starbucks.

 Check out the examples of GIFs on Instagram below for some inspiration.
-(And to create your own animated GIF using Photoshop, click here for instructions.)
+(Click here for instructions for creating your own animated GIF using Photoshop.)
 Here's an example from Staples.

 And one from Starbucks.